DivanteLtd/salesforce-cc-graphql-bridge/docs/sessionManagement.md

 );
 ```

-In Sample App’s authentication configuration, the shopper token is retrieved from the Commerce SDK.
+In sample authentication configuration, the shopper token is retrieved from the Commerce SDK.
 From this token, the anonymous user customer ID is determined.
 If authentication is successful, a user is returned containing the id and the bearer token.
 Following successful authentication, the `getUserFromContext()` function calls `context.login()` -- which invokes `passport.serializeUser`:

 ```typescript
 passport.serializeUser(function(user, done) {